BlueWallet/rn-ldk/README.md

 // provide txhex to finalizing method:
 RnLdk.openChannelStep2(text).then(console.warn);

-// if all goes well, txhex is broadcasted and after tx get enough confirmations channel will be usable!
+// if all goes well, txhex is broadcasted and after tx gets enough confirmations channel will be usable!

 // make sure your peer is connected:
 RnLdk.listPeers().then(console.warn);